-- We always consider informal action in preference to using formal procedures as a first resort - We fully investigate all potential capability matters before any action is taken - We will give you notice of any capability hearing and detail of the concern(s) in advance, providing written copies of evidence where applicable - A work colleague or Trade union representative can accompany you at formal capability hearings and appeals.
+- We always consider informal action in preference to using formal procedures as a first resort - We fully investigate all potential capability matters before any action is taken - We follow fair, non-discriminatory procedures and strive for consistency of approach whenever possible - Matters are normally dealt with privately and confidentially.
+However, we cannot guarantee to prevent identities or personal details being revealed in every situation - We will give you notice of any capability hearing and detail of the concern(s) in advance, providing written copies of evidence where applicable - A work colleague or Trade union representative can accompany you at formal capability hearings and appeals.
 Union representatives must be certificated by that Union to act as a worker's companion - We will provide suitable notice of meetings.
 We will consider one adjournment if the date or time selected is inconvenient to your representative - We will give you the opportunity to provide your views during the hearing and before any decision is made - We will appoint an appropriate representative of management to conduct capability hearings - Where the outcome is dismissal, the reason(s) will be confirmed in writing by an appropriately authorised representative of management - You have the right to appeal against any formal capability action imposed or against your dismissal.
 A more senior Manager without prior involvement will hear appeals, wherever possible - Only someone specifically authorised by our organisation can take the decision to apply a formal capability action.
 This applies to warnings, sanctions taken against you or your dismissal

-Formal Procedural Arrangements Performance
+Formal Procedural Arrangements

+Performance